-- ?
-Application Type The primary applications defined for this network policy:

-- ?
-Voice

-- ?
-Voice Signaling

-- ?
-Guest Signaling

-- ?
-Guest Voice Signaling

-- ?
-Softphone Voice

-- Video Conferencing

-- ?
-Streaming Video

-- ?
-Video Signaling

-- ?
-Tagged Flag Indicates whether the specified application type is using a tagged or untagged VLAN.

-- ?
-Layer 2 Priority The Layer 2 priority to be used for the specified application type.
-This field may specify one of eight priority levels (0-7), where a value of 0 represents use of the default priority.

-- ?
-Unknown Policy Flag Indicates that an endpoint device wants to explicitly advertise that this policy is required by the device, but is currently unknown.

-- ?
-VLAN ID The VLAN identifier (VID) for the port as defined in IEEE 802.1Q.
-A value of zero indicates that the port is using priority tagged frames, meaning that only the IEEE 802.1D priority level is significant and the default PVID of the ingress port is used instead.

-- ?
-DSCP Value The DSCP value to be used to provide Diffserv node behavior for the specified application type.
+- ◆ Layer 2 Priority The Layer 2 priority to be used for the specified application type.
+This field may specify one of eight priority levels (0-7), where a value of 0 represents use of the default priority. - Unknown Policy Flag Indicates that an endpoint device wants to explicitly advertise that this policy is required by the device, but is currently unknown. - ◆ VLAN ID The VLAN identifier (VID) for the port as defined in IEEE 802.1Q.
+A value of zero indicates that the port is using priority tagged frames, meaning that only the IEEE 802.1D priority level is significant and the default PVID of the ingress port is used instead. - ◆ DSCP Value The DSCP value to be used to provide Diffserv node behavior for the specified application type.
 This field may contain one of 64 code point values (0-63).
 A value of 0 represents use of the default DSCP value as defined in RFC 2475.

-Port Details - Location Identification
+Port Details - Location Identification 10

-- ?
-Location Data Format Any of these location ID data formats: - Coordinate-based LCI Defined in RFC 3825, includes latitude resolution, latitude, longitude resolution, longitude, altitude type, altitude resolution, altitude, and datum. - Civic Address LCI Includes What, Country code, CA type, CA length and CA value.
+- ◆ Location Data Format Any of these location ID data formats: - Coordinate-based LCI Defined in RFC 3825, includes latitude resolution, latitude, longitude resolution, longitude, altitude type, altitude resolution, altitude, and datum. - Civic Address LCI Includes What, Country code, CA type, CA length and CA value.
 "What" is described as the field entry "Device entry refers to" under "Configuring LLDP Interface Attributes."
-The other items and described under "Configuring LLDP Interface Civic-Address."
+The the other items and described under "Configuring LLDP Interface Civic-Address." - ECS ELIN Emergency Call Service Emergency Location Identification Number supports traditional PSAP-based Emergency Call Service in North America. - ◆ Country Code The two-letter ISO 3166 country code in capital ASCII letters.
+(Example: DK, DE or US) - What The type of device to which the location applies as described for the field entry "Device entry refers to" under "Configuring LLDP Interface Attributes."